snkrause/desaster_response_pipeline/README.md

 As a first task I check the task for duplicates, nan-values, wrong categorizations or empty categories.
 My findings were:

 - the category "child_alone" has anly "0" values and was dropped
-- the category "related" has only "1" values
+- the category "related" has only "1" values and was dropped
 - the category original had 61% nan values and there were 138 rows with more than 90% nan values
 - I dropped the rows
 - the category nan's were filled with 0